Using A Cellphone While Driving Definitely Increases Crash Risk

 Hand-Held Cell Phone Bans

 Laws prohibiting handheld phone conversations while driving are widespread in other countries.
 They are becoming more and more common here in the United States.
 In 2001, New York was the first state to ban handheld phone conversations by all drivers.
-Today, 24 states and the District of Columbia have similar laws in place.
+Currently, 24 states and the District of Columbia have similar laws in place.

 Texting Bans